Nesper94/Metabiome/README.md

 ## Contribute to Metabiome

-If you want to contribute to `Metabiome`, you should fork the project.
+If you want to contribute to Metabiome, you should fork the project.
 Then, make your desired changes and submit a pull request in order to be evaluated by the current developers.